OxygenGroupBE/AIHackathon2024/CoPilotReminder/readme.md

 We have a better understanding of the translation capabilities of copilot, which is very powerful and interesting, but delicate.

+The system can now generate a unique, professional email, in any language of the customer, and send it.

 ## Impact
 You get a draft of a transleted reminder that you can send to the customer in the customer his language.
 If not the language should be English.